ErrrOrrr503/ParallelProgramming/README.md

 # 2_Sum_1_to_N

 Second task.
-Calculates sum from 1 to N. Accepts N as an argument
+Calculates sum from 1 to N. Accepts N as an argument.
+Also calculates approximate time of each process working, due to async sending sometimes processes exit after main prints out result.

     project_dir> make ARGS="5"
     project_dir> make run